 2020 MotoGP TV Preview

 The MotoGP World Championship travels five continents and draws a global television audience in the tens of millions, with every MotoGP Grand Prix live racing weekend offering a unique experience as the riders and teams compete for a place on the podium.
-There are currently a total of 18 fixtures stacked across this year’s calendar, given that the first two stops on the circuit, Qatar and Thailand, have been cancelled due to COVID-19 virus.
-As such the season opener will take place in Argentina in early April, continuing to the Finnish Grand Prix which returns after a 38 year absence in July, followed by a trip to the calendar scenic mountains of Austria in August, and concluding on the sandy beaches of Valencia, Spain in mid November.
+There are currently a total of 17 races stacked across this year’s calendar, given that the many races have been postponed due to COVID-19 virus.
+As such the season opener will take place in Jerez in July, with the calendar now set to run through until December with major races still in the balance (all detailed in table below).

 Spain’s Marc Marquez is the defending Rider’s Champion, having won his sixth MotoGP World title in 2019 in dominant fashion.
 Andrea Dovizioso finished in second, though he was a long way behind Marquez, with Maverick Vinales taking third.
 With the win, Marquez became the first to win four consecutive Championships since Valentino Rossi accomplished the feat early this century.
 His dominant performance sees him favourite once again this year, but he’ll have a hoard of experienced riders, including Rossi, Dovizioso and Lorenzo, chasing him throughout.